Skip to content

 WordPress Login Error Caused by Security or Cache Plugin

-If you migrate your WordPress website to another server while the domain remains and does not change, it can create a conflict between the cookies stored in your browser and the new hosting server.
-So, delete all browser cookies and try logging in to the WordPress dashboard.
+If you migrate your WordPress website to another server while keeping the same domain, your browser’s stored cookies may conflict with the new server’s session.
+Delete all browser cookies and try logging in again.

 PHP